April 18, 2024

 By Simon J. Lau

-This morning we visited the Great Smoky Mountains National Park.
-Located on the border of North Carolina and Tennessee, it spans over 500,000 acres and is one of the largest protected areas in the eastern United States.
-The park is named for the “smoky” mist that often hangs over the mountains, created by the dense vegetation and high humidity.
+This morning we visited Great Smoky Mountains National Park.
+Straddling the border of North Carolina and Tennessee, the park covers more than 500,000 acres, making it one of the largest protected areas in the eastern United States.
+Its name comes from the “smoky” mist that often drifts over the mountains, created by dense vegetation and high humidity.

 Finally, our route from Asheville, Great Smoky Mountains National Park, and Knoxville to Chattanooga.
 (234 miles or 377 km).